-- To discuss the fundamentals of hospital administration. - To analyze the market related research process. - To summarize the quality and safety aspects in hospital. - To perceive knowledge about human resource management in hospital - To explain about hospital information systems
+- To discuss the fundamentals of hospital administration. - To learn about Bio-Medical Waste Management. - To analyze the market related research process. - To summarize the quality and safety aspects in hospital. - To perceive knowledge about human resource management in hospital - To explain about hospital information systems